 Fantastic!
 Now that we can successfully store data, we want show the data!
 Replace the comment line in the editor with the following:

-In the same way $'s on reacts to events, so does gun.
-It responds to any update on 'thoughts'.
+What we do is the same as $'s on, which reacts to events.
+So does gun, it responds to any update on 'thoughts'.

 We get the thought value itself and a unique identifier for the item in the set.